 Pull up a chair.
 I’ve saved you a seat.
 I hope you ordered your own fish…

-What you need to make Easy Asian Fish with Ginger and Soy:
+What you need to make this recipe:

 Step-by-step instructions:

 Top with julienned green onions, sliced red chilis and cilantro leaves.
+Serve with lime wedges.

 There are a number of good fish options for this simple dish.
-I’ve made it with almost every type of fish available to me, including: cod fillets, hake, red snapper, tilapia, catfish, Chilean sea bass, and haddock.
+I've made it with almost every type of fish available to me, including: cod fillets, hake, red snapper, tilapia, catfish, Chilean sea bass, and haddock.
 Just about any type of white fish will work.
-It’s truly one of the most adaptable Chinese fish recipes I’ve cooked.
-While I chose tilapia for this dish, the list above includes great alternatives
+It's one of the most adaptable fish recipes I've cooked.
+While I chose tilapia for this dish, the list above includes great alternatives.

 Absolutely.
 While I have made this with the freshest fish from our local fish market, I most often make it with any white fish fillets in my freezer or on sale that week.
 Any fish in filet form is ideal.
 My favorites are tilapia (or basa) and hake – both abundant in Portugal.
 Tilapia, cod and haddock would be good options in the U.S.